arcanistzed/map-regions/README.md

 # Map Regions

-A tool to create the JSON for Map Regions for use on [5eTools](https://5e.tools).
+A tool to create the JSON of Map Regions.

 # Usage